christopherBelter/textmining/README.md

 The n argument specifies the number of terms we want to get for each topic.
 The lambda parameter is an interesting one that I honestly don't fully understand.
 My sense is that a value of 1.0 means that you want the most frequent terms in each topic overall, whereas setting it to values below 1.0 means that you want terms that are more specific to the documents in that topic.
 That is, to words that rarely appear in other topics.

-In practice, I usually run this twice: once with lanbda = 1.0 and again with lambda = 0.4 to try and identify terms that are unique to each topic.
+In practice, I usually run this twice: once with lambda = 1.0 and again with lambda = 0.4 to try and identify terms that are unique to each topic.
 So:

     terms2 <- lda_model$get_top_words(n = 15, lambda = 0.4)
     terms2